Last Updated 11th January 2021 – 15:30

 Yes – The Government previously advised that once a trade deal was agreed, drivers would be able to move around the EU and EEA in the same way that they did prior to Brexit.
 This has now changed.

-It is hoped that the UK will be included in the GCFCA in the future, meaning that Green Cards will no longer be required.
+It is hoped that the UK will be included in the GCFCA in the future, meaning that Green Cards will no longer be required as long as you have motor insurance.
 The links at the top of the page will be the best place to get updates regarding this.

 Does a green card cost money?